molina1991/python-zeep-adv/README.md

 transport_with_attach = TransportWithAttach()
 client = Client('tests/wsdl_files/example.rst', transport=transport_with_attach)  # Insert your wdsl file path

-factory = client.type_factory("ns1")  # ns1 by defautl, may be different according to your wsdl file
+factory = client.type_factory("ns1")  # ns1 by default, may be different according to your wsdl file

 soap_data = client.attach("/path/to/some.file")  # file you want to send as attachment
 self.yourComplexeType(binary64fieldname=data_doc)  # Create the complexe type element and attach the file